Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/index.md

 Support for custom init scripts and site configurations allows for some great extensions of VVV core.

-* [Variable VVV](https://github.com/bradp/vv) for VVV 1.x automates setting up new sites, setting up deployments, and more.
 * [WordPress Meta Environment](https://github.com/WordPress/meta-environment) is a "collection of scripts that provision the official WordPress.org websites into a Varying Vagrant Vagrants installation."

 ## Custom Dashboards